 The programme courses consist of lectures, seminars, group work and tutorials in conjunction with different types of assignments and laboratory work.
 These assignments are usually mandatory and often consist of software development of some kind.
 Count on a 40-hour work week even if there are fewer hours scheduled.
 You are expected to organize your work by yourself in a way that suits you and your studies.

 Your teachers are also scientists in the fields in which they teach.
-All tuition is in English.
+All teaching is in English.

-The scientific way of thinking that characterizes the programme yields a solid foundation for future PhD studies, but also ables you to work independently with specialised positions in industry.
-You may find your future workplace at a university or private research institute or with companies such as Ericson, Facebook, Volvo, Tieto or an overwhelming number of smaller IT-related companies.
+The scientific way of thinking that characterises the programme yields a solid foundation for future PhD studies, but also enables you to work independently with specialised positions in industry.
+You may find your future workplace at a university or private research institute or with companies such as Ericsson, Facebook, Volvo, Tieto or an overwhelming number of smaller IT-related companies.

-Following your degree you can either apply for positions as a PhD student in Computer Science or related areas all around the world, or for jobs in industry, where highly educated computer scientists are highly sought-after, or in the public sector.
+Following your degree you can apply for positions as a PhD student in Computer Science or related areas all around the world.
+You can also work in the industry, where highly educated computer scientists are highly sought-after, or in the public sector.